 - 1. HIV testing: Confidential, free of cost testing done at Integrated Counselling and Testing Centres (ICTC)'s.
 See web here. - 2.
 Treatment: A person diagnosed to have HIV can receive free treatment at ART centres.
 For list of ART centres is here. - 3.
 Care and support: This is provided for people living with HIV AIDS at Community Care Centres.
-Details here. - 4.
+Website and list of Community Care Centres is here. - 4.
 Protection of rights: to informed consent, confidentiality & no discrimination.
 (Web here). - Adults and children have a right to access medical care and education at Government institutions without any discrimination. - A government/ public sector employer cannot deny employment or terminate the service of an HIV-positive employee solely because of their HIV-positive status, and any act of discrimination towards an employee on the basis of their HIV-positive status is a violation of Fundamental Rights.